SpindlySpider/UoP-AI-CW/ga/GA_documentation.md

 **Uniform crossover** randomly swaps  corresponding **amplitude**, **vertical offset**, **horizontal offset** and **period**, as well as **negative flag** values between two parents and generates **two offspring** per crossover operation.

+During the crossover process, all individuals selected from the tournament go into a list.
+From there, each pair has a 0.7 chance of going through uniform crossover; if they are not selected, they go directly into the new population.

 #### Code